user-blank1/Pet-project/expense-tracker/part-2/README.md

   ---

-  - Check your project for compliance with the [checklist](./CHECKLIST.md)
   - Make sure the tests pass - `npm run test`
   - Open a pull request for the `master` branch and send the solution to the code review